Lifeproof vs Otterbox: Which is better to protect your phone from hazards and accidents whilst hiking, riding, or climbing in the great outdoors?

 That’s where phone protective cases sweep in to provide you with the ease of mind you need as you hike, bike, kayak, climb, camp, and so on.
 Avoid nasty scratches or costly repairs by investing in a nifty little accessory.

 However, among our two contenders, which do we recommend?

 Lifeproof and Otterbox are both highly rated products, which provide premium protection for users.
 They cost more than ordinary phone covers but their value makes up for that.
 In our review of Lifeproof vs Otterbox, we believe there is a clear distinction in the applicability of the two.

 That is to say, if you need a compact, basic phone protector for your long hikes or trekking outdoors, the Lifeproof range provides excellent coverage for you to attain peace of mind with.
 It can be suitable for basic activities like camping.
 Or, alternatively, it’s waterproof/snow-proof capabilities can make it the ideal option for kayaking and skiing.

-On the other hand, if you need something a bit more sturdy, the Otterbox uses military-grade materials to provide you with extra security.
+On the other hand, if you need something a bit more sturdy, the Otterbox uses military-grade materials to provide you with extra security (particularly the Otterbox Defender case).
 You’ll have to trade off a bit in sleekness and storage, but outdoor users can quickly adjust for its functionality.
 It is able to absorb shocks like few others on the market.

 For the everyday ordinary, everyday user, our recommendation has to go with the Lifeproof covers.
 They offer basic protection while being outdoors, whether it be running, mountain biking, kayaking or mountain climbing.
 Moreover, it is storage-friendly so it can easily fit in your pocket, gear bag, or phone holders.
 However, you cannot go wrong with using either one as your phone case.